OpenDataScotland/jkan/_datasets/city+of+edinburgh+council-world+heritage+trust+site.md

   text-decoration-color:initial; display:inline !important;'>Dataset showing the Edinburgh
   World Heritage Trust Site.
 This differs from the actual World Heritage Boundary
   - it is extended to the north to cover the New Town Conservation Area.
-This is to enable the EWHT to administer the larger area which includes Old and New Towns.</span>
+This is to enable the EWHT to administer the larger area which includes Old and New Towns.</span></p>
-maintainer: City of Edinburgh Council
-notes: <p>DCAT feed</p>
 organization: City of Edinburgh Council
 original_dataset_link: https://city-of-edinburgh-council-open-spatial-data-cityofedinburgh.hub.arcgis.com/maps/cityofedinburgh::world-heritage-trust-site
 records: null